zmike/zmike.github.io/_posts/2020-10-12-performance-can-only-increase.md

    return need_flush;
 }
 ```
-This function iterates over all the resourecs in a descriptor set, tagging them for batch usage and persistent mapping, adding references for the descriptor set to the resource as I previously delved into.
+This function iterates over all the resources in a descriptor set, tagging them for batch usage and persistent mapping, adding references for the descriptor set to the resource as I previously delved into.
 Then it iterates over the barriers and applies them.

 But why was I iterating over all the resources and then over all the barriers when every resource will always have a barrier for the descriptor set, even if it ends up getting filtered out based on previous usage?